vrettasm/PyGeneticAlgorithms/README.md

     :param individual: Individual chromosome to be evaluated.

-    :param f_min: Boolean flag indicating whether we are dealing with a minimization or maximization problem.
+    :param f_min: Bool flag indicating whether we are dealing with a minimization or maximization problem.
     """